cncf/toc/tags/security-charter.md

   * Best practices and anti-patterns (potentially highlighting where there is disagreement on these)
 * Security assessments of specific proposals or projects
 * Identify projects for consideration for CNCF
-* Cross-pollinate knowledge by participating and inviting people from other projects and SIGs to share security practices
+* Cross-pollinate knowledge by participating and inviting people from other projects and TAGs to share security practices
-* Integrate relevant external standards, such as from CII or NIST, as part of educational resources and/or SIG processes
+* Integrate relevant external standards, such as from CII or NIST, as part of educational resources and/or TAG processes

 Given that the group is comprised of volunteers, specific requests from the TOC may be queued according to the bandwidth of the group.
-The co-chairs will facilitate prioritization under the guidance of the SIG-Security TOC liaison.
+The co-chairs will facilitate prioritization under the guidance of the TAG-Security TOC liaison.

 ### Out of scope
 * Not a standards body: We won't be creating standards.